moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/troubleshooting.md

   Runtime Error
     FAILED: SemanticException [Error 10072]: Database does not exist: mojap
 ```
-This error appears to be an issue with `dbt-athena` failing to create the required database name, `mojap` is set as the default name (and does not exist) hence the final error.
-Best guesses; phantom remains of failed attempts to create the schema blocking new attempts, or a flakey connection between `dbt-athena` and Athena, or a timeout on the connection.
+This error appears to be an issue with `dbt-athena` failing to create the required database name; `mojap` is set as the default name (and does not exist) hence the final error.
+This may occur when a user attempts an unsupported action; please note that `dbt-athena` adapter we are using does not support full `dbt` functionality, see the [repo README](https://github.com/ministryofjustice/dbt-athena).
 When this issue first occured it seemed to jinx a particular database name, and the code worked fine under a different database name.
-If anyone has any ideas on this issue please post in [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9), or edit this document.

 ### Is sqlfuff up to date?